-The Renminbi has appreciated significantly against the U.S. dollar during the reporting periods presented, from a rate of RMB6.6000 to US\$1.00 as of December 30, 2010 to a rate of RMB6.2301 to US\$1.00 as of December 30, 2012.
+The Renminbi has appreciated significantly against the U.S. dollar during the reporting periods presented, from a rate of RMB6.8259 to US\$1.00 as of December 31, 2009 to a rate of RMB6.2939 to US\$1.00 as of December 30, 2011.
 As all of our revenues and most of our expenses are denominated in Renminbi, the changes in the exchange rates of Renminbi against U.S. dollars have not historically materially impacted our results of operations.
 However, since our reporting currency in the financial statements is U.S. dollars, the translation effect on our revenues and expenses in our income statements has been increasing due to the accelerated appreciation of the Renminbi against the U.S. dollar during the reporting periods, and has been further magnified by the significant increases in our net revenues and total operating expenses during the corresponding periods.
-For example, during 2011, the Renminbi appreciated against the U.S. dollar from a rate of RMB6.6000 to US\$1.00 as of January 3, 2011 to a rate of RMB6.2939 to US\$1.00 as of December 30, 2011, resulting in a currency translation increase in our net revenues of US\$1.8 million and a currency translation increase in our total operating expenses of US\$1.00 as of December 31, 2012, resulting in a currency translation increase in our net revenues of US\$1.6 million.
+For example, during 2010, the Renminbi appreciated against the U.S. dollar from a rate of RMB6.8259 to US\$1.00 as of January 1, 2010 to a rate of RMB6.6000 to US\$1.00 as of December 30, 2010, resulting in a currency translation increase in our net revenues of US\$1.1 million and a currency translation increase in our total operating expenses of US\$0.4 million.
+During 2011, the Renminbi appreciated against the U.S. dollar from a rate of RMB6.6000 to US\$1.00 as of January 1, 2011 to a rate of RMB6.2939 to US\$1.00 as of December 30, 2011, resulting in a currency translation increase in our net revenues of US\$10.8 million and a currency translation increase in our total operating expenses of US\$3.6 million.

 We are not currently subject to any significant direct foreign exchange risk and accordingly, we have not hedged exposures denominated in foreign currencies, nor do we have any other derivative financial instruments outstanding.
-Based on the amount of our cash and cash equivalents on hand as of December 31, 2012, a 1.0% change in the exchange rate between the Renminbi and the U.S. dollar would result in an increase or decrease of US\$1.2 million to our cash and cash equivalents.
+Based on the amount of our cash and cash equivalents on hand as of December 31, 2011, a 1.0% change in the exchange rate between the Renminbi and the U.S. dollar would result in an increase or decrease of US\$0.4 million to our cash and cash equivalents.

-We estimate that we will receive net proceeds of approximately US\$96.5 million from this offering, assuming the underwriters do not exercise their option to purchase additional ADS in this offering after deducting underwriting discounts and commissions and the estimated offering expenses payable by us.
-These estimates are based upon an assumed public offering price of US\$25.40 per ADS, the closing trading price of our ADSs on the NYSE on March 4, 2013.
-Assuming that we convert the full amount of the net proceeds from this offering into Renminbi, a 1% appreciation of the Renminbi against the U.S. dollar, from a rate of RMB6.2301 to US\$1.00 to a rate of RMB6.2924 to US\$1.00, will result in a decrease of RMB6.0 million (US\$1.0 million) of the net proceeds from this offering.
+We estimate that we will receive net proceeds of approximately US\$94.6 million from this offering, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us, based on an assumed initial public offering price of US\$9.50 per ADS, which is the midpoint of the estimated public offering range shown on the front cover page of this prospectus.
+Assuming that we convert the full amount of the net proceeds from this offering into Renminbi, a 1% appreciation of the Renminbi against the U.S. dollar, from a rate of RMB6.2939 to US\$1.00 to a rate of RMB6.3568 to US\$1.00, will result in a decrease of RMB5.95 million (US\$0.95 million) of the net proceeds from this offering.